My20: Enhancing Traveler Information During I-20 Construction

 Usability Testing Summary

-This presentation summarizes findings from usability testing I conducted of our project’s website (https://www.basin20.org/I20odessa-web/), including the study procedure and key insights.
-Results revealed a mismatch between the website’s intended design and users’ mental model.
+This presentation summarizes findings from usability testing I conducted of our project’s traveler information website (https://www.basin20.org/I20odessa-web/), including the study procedure and key insights.
+Results revealed a mismatch between the website’s intended design and the users’ mental model.

-It was not clear to users that the available information reflected the messages on deployed dynamic message signs (DMSs) along I-20.
-Participants instead interpreted the displayed travel times as distances between DMSs rather than as travel times to the next location.
-This misunderstanding could significantly impact traveler decision-making.
+It was not clear to users that the available information mirrors live dynamic message signs (DMSs) along I-20.
+Instead, participants interpreted the signs as general travel times and distances between signs, rather than travel times to the next location displayed on a live sign.
+It is possible that conducting usability testing with locals could yield different results, but this outcome is significant and points to how the way information is displayed can influence traveler decision-making.

 Public Survey Sample